Call Today! Free Immediate Response (818) 781-1570

 California Health and Safety Code 11364 makes it a misdemeanor crime to possess any paraphernalia used for unlawfully injecting or smoking a controlled substance, which might include such items as pipes, bongs, cocaine spoons, and hypodermic needles.

-The main way to attack a case of possession of drug paraphernalia is to challenge the elements of the drug offense.
-Our lawyers can argue that the object that appeared to be drug paraphernalia was in fact not and had a different usage.
-Our lawyers might be able to argue that the drug paraphernalia did not belong to you.
+The primary way to attack a case of possession of drug paraphernalia is to challenge the elements of the drug offense.
+Our lawyers can argue that the object that appeared to be drug paraphernalia was not and had a different usage.
+Our lawyers might be able to say that the drug paraphernalia did not belong to you.

 Cultivation of Marijuana

 If you have a physician's recommendation to use marijuana, and you were cultivating a reasonable amount for personal use, then you would have a defense to the charge.
-Cultivation of marijuana is a felony offense.
+The cultivation of marijuana is a felony offense.

-If convicted, you can be sentenced up to three years in state prison.
-The primary challenge to a cultivation of marijuana charge by our Los Angeles drug crime lawyers is that the cultivation was for legal medical purposes.
+You can be sentenced to up to three years in state prison if convicted.
+The primary challenge to the cultivation of marijuana charge by our drug crime lawyers is that the cultivation was for legal, medical purposes.
 For the drug crime of cultivation of marijuana, the elements of the crime are:

-• (1) You planted or cultivated a marijuana plant;
+• You planted or cultivated a marijuana plant.

-• (2) You knew it was a marijuana plant;
+• You knew it was a marijuana plant.;

 In some cases, our law firm may be able to argue that Fourth Amendment violations were committed during the search and seizure.
 If successful, the evidence could be suppressed.